cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 This document's exact GHP and PRE constructions do not have IND-CCA2 analyses; the GHP paper gives a slightly different version, namely they do not include the public keys in the KDF.
 However, we argue that the proof goes through with trivial modifications if the public keys are included in the KDF.
 The relevant step is claim 3 of Theorem 1, which reduces to the split-key pseudorandomness of the KDF.
 (GHP call the KDF a "core" function, and denote it as W.) We observe that adding the public keys to the inputs only changes the concrete contents of the reduction's queries to its oracle.
 Since the reduction chooses the public keys itself, they can be added to the oracle inputs, and the remainder of the proof goes through unmodified.

 We also argue that this extension applies, again with nearly trivial modifications, to prove security of PRE.
 Observe that the only difference between GHP and PRE is prehashing of the encapsulation keys.
-As long as the hash function is collision resistant, any event that happens in the IND-CCA2 game of GHP happens only with negligible probability in the IND-CCA2 game of PRE.
+As long as the hash function is collision resistant, any event that happens in the IND-CCA2 game of GHP happens only with negligibly different probability in the IND-CCA2 game of PRE.

 We reiterate that modulo some low-level technical details, our requirement that the KDF is indifferentiable from an RO implies that, in the ROM, the KDF used in GHP and PRE meets the split-key pseudorandomness property used in GHP's analysis.